 Gold-decorated cruets, salt & pepper sets, Cracker Barrel & Cookie Jar, plus avocado Drinkups.

 Seasonal gift promotion sets are: Golden Rose 045, Saxony 475, Americana Chip 'n' Dip 401 & 404, Golden Wreath 043, Blue Ivy divided dish, 12 cup carafe & electric warmer.

 Advertisements show that Saxony and Golden Wreath first appeared in the autumn of 1967, this could be true of Golden Rose, Blue Ivy, and Americana Chip 'n' Dip as well.
 The latter was also called Earthtones on its original box.

 See enlargement of the four casseroles on lower left, opens in a new window.
-See Blue Ivy in Extra Photos.
+See Blue Ivy 063 in Non-Standard Patterns.
 Visit the Corning Museum of Glass for photos of Golden Rose 045 and Saxony 475.

 1947 Product Label: Pyrex Pie Plates

 1961 Pyrex Leaflet: The Perfect Gift

 1970 Pyrex Catalogue: Part One, Part Two

 1971 Catalogue: Pyrex in Five Patterns